AntonChaukin/testrail-jest-reporter/README.md

 the Reporter must be specified in the jest-config.js or package.json file as part of the `reporters` array.
  - This file should be created in your project's root folder.
  - Parameter is defined as 'project_id', which is the id of your project on TestRail.
+ - Specify the TestRail server url as parameter 'baseUrl' _(recommended)_.
+ - Specify the TestRail Milestone name as parameter 'milestone' _(recommended)_.
+ - There is no 'pending' or 'skipped' test result status in the TestRail results default <br>statuses.
+ You can add your custom status to the TestRail and specify it id as parameter
+ <br>'"statuses":{"pending": "7"}' _(recommended)_.
 #### Usage
 ```javascript
 // this is the part of the jest-config.js